 How many toxins is your body holding onto?

 Around 2005, researchers at the Environmental Working Group decided to test the umbilical cord of 10 newborns for pesticides and harmful chemicals.
 They found that 287 industrial chemicals were present and concluded that “industrial pollution starts in the womb.”

 Chemicals clearly disrupt hormonal function.
-They may cause DNA mutations and cancer and are linked to a variety of other diseases, including PCOS, endometriosis and uterine fibroids.
-Left continually swimming in your bloodstream while you’re pregnant, leaves the potential risk for harming your unborn baby.
+They may cause DNA mutations and cancer and are linked to a variety of other diseases, including PCOS, endometriosis, and uterine fibroids.
+Left continually swimming in your bloodstream while you’re pregnant, these chemicals lead to a potential risk for harming your unborn baby.
 The older you are, the more likely it is that you will have higher levels of these toxins in your blood unless you’ve done your ‘homework’ on detoxification.

 Why is it so important that you detoxify your body?
-Many studies report that environmental chemicals can interfere with your ovaries ability to perform its functions, called ovarian reserve depletion.
+Many studies report that environmental chemicals can interfere with your ovaries’ ability to perform their functions, called ovarian reserve depletion.
 Some of these chemicals may even cause infertility.
 (Curr Pharm Des.
 2014 Feb 5.)

 By eating organic, wholesome non-GMO foods, you can equip your body with enough detoxification potential to slash the chemical load down remarkably.
 You can also implement a cleansing protocol specific to improving your chances of conception.
 Fertility Cleansing is specific to aiding the body in removal of these chemicals in preparation for pregnancy.

 And that will give you extra mileage if you’re 40+, simply because you won’t be like the average 40-year-old who does not think about detox, let alone do it.
 In fact, in one study of students aged 16 to 37, 25-50% of them thought that pollution and chemicals could be fertility risk factors (J Clin Nurs.
 2013 Aug 19).